 Brescia University does not condone harassment of any kind, against any group or individual, because of race, color, religion, national origin, ethnic identification, age, disability, genetic information, gender or sexual orientation.
+In addition, the School of Social Work does not tolerate harassment of individuals or groups based on class, culture, ethnicity, gender, gender identity and expression, sex, immigration status, marital status, political ideology, religion/spirituality, or tribal sovereign status.
 The University's ability to achieve its mission is dependent on the cooperative efforts of its faculty, staff and students.
 For such cooperation to exist, an atmosphere of professionalism, marked by mutual trust and respect is essential.
 Harassment, conduct which violates this atmosphere, is unprofessional, illegal and unethical.
 It is unacceptable behavior and will not be tolerated.
 Brescia University prohibits such conduct by anyone including but not limited to faculty, staff, students, managers, supervisors, co-workers and non-employees such as visitors, vendors and contractors.